ashleytowner/brainfuck-rust/README.md

 ## Specifications

-This brainfuck interpreter has a tape length of 65536 (2^16) cells, which wraps, each containing a 1 byte number.
+This brainfuck interpreter has a tape length of 65536 (2^16) cells, which wraps, each containing 1 byte.

 ### Instructions